 Maybe it’s the positive energy of Pachamama, but for some reason, Cuzco seems to attract as many hippies as hipsters.
 However, the upside of this is a culinary scene with an emphasis on organic food that also caters to vegans.
 The top of Calle Choquechaca is home to two vegan restaurants that serve such delicious food that you might soon find yourself questioning your meat-eating habits- La Prasada and The Vegan Temple by Prasada.

 La Prasada, located up some steps near as you go up the hill on Choquechaca, sells some great vegetarian burgers with a wide variety of sauces.
 As tasty as the mains are, you are sure to love their cacao tea, with its distinct chocolate taste (a great accompaniment for the veggie burgers).

 The Vegan Temple by Prasada is a cousin of the original.
 Take your shoes off, go upstairs and eat under the watchful gaze of the Buddha.
 The ‘burgers’ are served with delicious sauces.
-Although they don’t sell coffee (even organic), their range of juices, shakes and teas almost makes up for this.
+Although they don’t sell coffee (even organic), their range of juices, shakes, and teas almost make up for this.

 2. Cool cafés

 Peru is one of the world’s biggest producers of organic coffees and Cuzco is a great place to drink coffee and to stock up on your beans for home.
 In fact, the coffee scene here deserves and will receive a post of its own.
 In the meantime, here are some cool haunts to get started.